 Germany is to modernise its Taurus KEPD 350 cruise missile inventory, almost 20 years after fielding the standoff-range weapon.

 Announced by the Bundeswehr on 19 December, the upgrade will maintain the missile’s capabilities, with work to commence during 2025.
-A framework agreement has been signed by Berlin’s BAAINBw procurement agency, which has not provided specifics of the planned updates.
+The contract was signed by Berlin’s BAAINBw procurement agency and the Taurus Systems joint venture between MBDA and Saab Dynamics.

 The German air force currently employs the roughly 1,400kg (3,090lb) precision-guided missile with its Panavia Tornado interdictor strike platform, having introduced the capability in 2005.
 The Bundeswehr notes that “preparations are currently underway for use with the Eurofighter”; the last of the Luftwaffe’s Tornados are due to be retired in 2030.